galaxyproject/training-material/topics/imaging/tutorials/object-tracking-using-cell-profiler/tutorial.md

 >
 {: .hands_on}

-> ### {% icon question %} Questions
+> ### {% icon question %} Question
 >
-> 1. How are we capturing metadata and what type of metadata are we getting?
+> How are we capturing metadata and what type of metadata are we getting?
-> 2. How will CellProfiler form a temporal sequence?
 >
 > > ### {% icon solution %} Solution
 > >
-> > 1.
-Metadata is obtained from the filenames by extracting three text fields separated by an underscore.
+> > Metadata is obtained from the filenames by extracting three text fields separated by an underscore.
 The metadata we get is "DrosophilaEmbryo", "GFPHistone" and numbers with leading zeros.
 These three fields represent respectively the sample identifier, the marker visualized in the image and the index in the time series.
-> > 2.
-Images will be grouped based on field1 which here is the sample identifier and ordered alpha-numerically (by default) which will order them by field3 (the time series index) since fields 1 and 2 are constant.
 > >
 > {: .solution}
 >
 {: .question}

+> ### {% icon question %} Question
+>
+> How will CellProfiler form a temporal sequence?
+>
+> > ### {% icon solution %} Solution
+> >
+> > Images will be grouped based on field1 which here is the sample identifier and ordered alpha-numerically (by default) which will order them by field3 (the time series index) since fields 1 and 2 are constant.
+> >
+> {: .solution}
+>
+{: .question}

-### Convert the images to grayscale
+## Convert the images to grayscale

 > ### {% icon hands_on %} Hands-on: Colour to grayscale conversion
 >